Fabio930/CollectiPy/README.md

 - Bounded arenas: if `r` is not provided, it DEFAULTs to the inradius of the arena footprint.
 The sampled area is clamped to the arena; if the requested circle exceeds the bounds it is truncated to fit.
 Placement still respects non-overlap with walls, objects, and other agents.
 - Unbounded arenas: if `r` is missing/invalid, a finite radius is inferred from agent count/size so that all requested agents fit in a reasonable square.
 Sampling uses the chosen distribution around `c` without wrap-around.
 - Multiple groups sharing the same spawn center: the second (and subsequent) groups are nudged away when their spawn disks overlap (iterated up to 16 attempts with a small margin).
 If overlap remains, the system falls back to per-entity collision checks and logs a warning.
+- Entities also accept optional `position` (`[x, y]` or `[x, y, z]`) and orientation (`[z]` or single float) lists that pin the first few instances to exact poses; agents/objects without an explicit entry fall back to the usual spawn/orientation sampling, and extra list values beyond the configured count are ignored.

 For parser notes, data exports, and plugin hooks, see `README_DEVELOPERS.md`.